 Washington State has multiple laws regarding maternity leave.
 Two are state specific, one is a federal regulation that applies across the country, and one is a hybrid – it applies in only twenty two states.
-Two overlap and create considerable confusion.

 There is much to digest.
 This page is intended to provide a brief outline of each Washington State law regarding maternity leave.

 - Washington State Family Leave Act

 WA State Paid Leave Options